Recycle water and save money for your wash bay

 Wash bays are required for washing down parts, vehicles, containers and other items.
-This prevents pollutants and disease-causing bacteria from being discharged into the storm water system and into the environment.
+This prevents pollutants and disease-causing bacteria from being discharged into the stormwater system and the environment.

 -